 - A passion to work with children

 “There is not a single moment in these buildings where I do not feel like I am supported, and there is always a team member providing help.” -Aaron, Behavior Technician

 Interviewing at Healing Haven starts with a phone call with one of our Recruiters.
 This initial interview serves as a two-way meeting to learn as much as we can about you.
 Additionally, you’ll learn about our company culture and day-to-day operations.

 During the interview, we review the history of our company and provide an overview of the programs offered.
-The goal of this is to give you a well-rounded understanding of the ABA Therapist’s role and how each department contributes to the client’s progress.
+The goal of this is to give you a well-rounded understanding of the Behavior Technician’s role and how each department contributes to the client’s progress.
 Our recruiters review both the highlights and challenges of the position to help you understand what the role is like.
 This process helps identify if someone will truly be a good fit for the position.